RussianFox/imap/README.md

 Replace zabbixbd the name of the table with the data zabbix, username for a user with the addition of tables in the database and enter the password.

-To create table in PostgreSQL run under root:
+### To create table in PostgreSQL run under root:

+`sudo -u zabbix psql -U zabbix -W -d zabbix < table-postgresql.sql`

+where
-$ sudo -u zabbix psql -U zabbix -W -d zabbix < table-postgresql.sql where sudo -u zabbix - act as system user 'zabbix' (otherwise PosgreSQL will not authenticate user), -U zabbix - database owner,
+sudo -u zabbix - act as system user 'zabbix' (otherwise PosgreSQL will not authenticate user), -U zabbix - database owner,